A Comprehensive Survey of Direct Preference Optimization: Datasets, Theories, Variants, and Applications: Preliminary

+From the perspective of RL, language generation is typically formulated as a Markov Decision Process (MDP).
+Depending on the granularity of policy optimization, methods can be categorized into three levels: token-level, step-level, and instance-level.
+Token-level methods treat individual tokens as actions~\cite{zeng2024tokenleveldirectpreferenceoptimization,yang2026tokenimportance}, step-level methods treat logical reasoning steps as actions~\cite{lai2024stepdpostepwisepreferenceoptimization,lu2024stepcontrolleddpoleveragingstepwise}, and instance-level methods treat the entire response as a single action~\cite{rafailov2024direct,lin2026activedpo}.
+In standard RLHF settings, optimization is typically performed at the token level, while the reward is provided only after the full response is generated~\cite{ouyang2022training,ppo}.

-In this formation: \begin{itemize} \item $\pi_\theta$ represents the policy of the language model, parameterized by $\theta$. \item $\mathbb{E}_{x \sim \mathcal{D}, y \sim \pi_\theta(y \mid x)}\left[r_\phi(x, y)\right]$ denotes the expected reward, where $r_\phi(x, y)$ is the reward model that quantifies the alignment of the response $y$ with human preferences given the prompt $x$. \item $\pi_\text{ref}$ denotes the reference model, which serves as a baseline or starting point for the optimization. \item $\mathbb{D}_{\mathrm{KL}}\left[\pi_\theta(y \mid x) \| \pi_{\text {ref }}(y \mid x)\right]$ s the Kullback-Leibler (KL) divergence between the current policy $\pi_\theta$ and the reference model $\pi_{ref}$. \item $\beta$ is a hyperparameter that balances the reward maximization with the KL divergence penalty. \end{itemize} The reward model $r_\phi(x, y)$ is derived from the training process discussed previously, where it learns to predict human preferences based on a dataset of paired responses.
-The KL divergence term $\mathbb{D}_{\mathrm{KL}}\left[\pi_\theta(y \mid x) \| \pi_{\text {ref }}(y \mid x)\right]$ acts as a regularization penalty, preventing the model from deviating excessively from the reference model.
+\del{The reward model $r_\phi(x, y)$ is derived from the training process discussed previously, where it learns to predict human preferences based on a dataset of paired responses.
+The KL divergence term $\mathbb{D}_{\mathrm{KL}}\left[\pi_\theta(y \mid x) \mid \pi_{\mathrm{ref}}(y \mid x)\right]$ acts as a regularization penalty, preventing the model from excessively deviating from the reference model.
 Without this constraint, the language model might focus solely on generating high-reward responses, which could potentially lead to outputs that are high-scoring but not necessarily useful or diverse.
-The goal of the RLHF objective is, therefore, twofold: to maximize the reward signal derived from the reward model and to ensure that the language model does not diverge too drastically from the reference model.
-This dual focus helps achieve a balance between generating responses that are both high in quality and aligned with human preferences, while also preserving the model’s foundational characteristics.
+The goal of the RLHF objective is therefore twofold: to maximize the reward signal derived from the reward model and to ensure that the language model does not diverge too drastically from the reference model.
+This dual focus helps achieve a balance between generating responses that are both high in quality and aligned with human preferences, while also preserving the model’s foundational characteristics.}